rostvel/python3-idotmatrix-pacman/README.md

 ## About The Project

 This repository is low-resolution take on the classic game for pixel screen displays iDotMatrix like [this one on Aliexpress](https://de.aliexpress.com/item/1005006105517779.html) of Pac-Man.
 The player is just 1-pixel in size.
-I wrote all of the code for the game, following of the ported C-code by [Mike Szczys](https://github.com/szczys/matrixman) and the part of original Python code [Kalle](https://github.com/derkalle4/python3-idotmatrix-client).
+I wrote code for the game, following of the ported C-code by [Mike Szczys](https://github.com/szczys/matrixman) and the part of original Python code [Kalle](https://github.com/derkalle4/python3-idotmatrix-client).

 ## Built With